Children of man who died in N.S. floods question why roads open, alerts delayed | CBC News

 What happened to Holland

-Holland's two children said they have learned from survivors' accounts that after their father, a rock musician, finished playing a show in Windsor, N.S., in the early hours of July 22, he and his girlfriend set off for their residence in nearby St. Croix.
-However, his partner's car stalled in water pooled on the highway.
+Holland's two children said they have learned from survivors' accounts that after their father, a rock musician, finished playing a show in Windsor, N.S., in the early hours of July 22, he and his partner, Michelle Stewart, set off for their residence in Brooklyn.
+Their car, however, stalled in water pooled on the highway.

-Robie Holland said his father — who had a damaged knee from an accident years earlier — still managed to kick the windows out of the car, allowing the four inside to escape the sinking vehicle.
+Robie Holland said his father managed to smash the windows out of the car, allowing the four inside to escape the sinking vehicle.
 "He gave everyone a chance to survive," he said.

-The son said his father's girlfriend and the taxi driver managed to cling onto objects that prevented them from being swept away, but the driver's daughter, 14-year-old Terri-Lynn Keddy, was carried by the current, as was Holland, who was not a strong swimmer.
+The son said Stewart and the taxi driver managed to cling onto stationary objects that prevented them from being swept away, but the driver's daughter, 14-year-old Terri-Lynn Keddy, was carried by the current, as was Holland, who was not a strong swimmer

+Stewart held onto the top of a street sign for over an hour in the raging waters, said Hugh Morrison, a close friend of the couple.

 Searchers have since recovered the bodies of Holland and Keddy.
-Two six-year-old children, Colton Sisco and Natalie Harnish, died when another vehicle went off the road around the same time.
+Two six-year-old children, Colton Sisco and Natalie Harnish, died when another vehicle went off the road at about the same time.

 But they say they remain troubled by the inability of the province and emergency management officials to react more quickly in rural areas.